ramesherrorhunter/smart_health_monitoring_management_system/README.md

 ### Step 2: Run CI/CD Pipeline

-- store DOCKER_USERNAME and DOCKER_PASSWORD into github secrets
+- Store your DOCKER_USERNAME and DOCKER_PASSWORD as GitHub secrets.
-- Do cosmatic changes and Push changes to the main branch to trigger the GitHub Actions pipeline.
+- Make cosmetic changes and push them to the main branch to trigger the GitHub Actions pipeline.
 - The pipeline will:
-    Run security checks using Checkov and Dockle.
+    [1]Run security checks using Checkov and Dockle.
-    Build and push Docker images.
+    [2]Build and push Docker images.
-    Update the Kubernetes deployment via GitOps.
+    [3]Update the Kubernetes deployment via GitOps.

 ## Contributing
 Feel free to fork the repo and submit pull requests.
 Any contributions to improve the project are welcome!